arun-ks/KTM/README.md

 # KTM
-Exploratory code to keep track of KTM Komuter trains.
+Exploratory code to keep track of KTM Komuter trains for commute.
 You can get the [live version here](https://arun-ks.github.io/KTM/)

 ## Purpose
 The current version used hardcoded values for **KTM Serdang** & **MidValley** Stations, and deals with trains for "Batu Caves - Pulau Sebang" route.